simdutf/simdutf/README.md

 How fast is it?
 -----------------

 It can be 3 to 10 times faster than the popular ICU library on non-ASCII strings.
-It can be 20x faster when processing ASCII.
+It can be 20x faster than ICU when processing ASCII.

 System: AMD Rome (Zen2), ICU version 67.1, GNU GCC 10.
 [Lipsum data files](https://github.com/lemire/unicode_lipsum).

 Values are in billions of characters processed by second.

-UTF-16 to UTF-8 transcoding (with validation):
+UTF-16LE to UTF-8 transcoding (with validation):

 |    |ICU |  simdutf | ratio|
 ----|-----|----------|------